sunxki/AmazonUSA-AutomationProject/README.md

 ## How to execute it (On Windows)
   1. Clone the directory in to your computer
-  2. Open CMD on widnows
+  2. Open CMD on windows
   3. cd to the directory where the repository was cloned
   4. input "py.test" command on the console
   5. The Webdriver will start executing the script